orbs-network/polygon/README.md

   you can check this by running the following in your terminal:
   `$ cat ~/.ssh/id_rsa.pub`
 - Orbs key pair
+- You need to install Terraform and AWS CLI (all currently released versions are supported)
+- Terraform can be installed using tfenv: `brew install tfenv` on Mac.
+Polygon has been tested with Terraform v1.0.5
+- AWS CLI can be installed using: `brew install awscli` on Mac.
+Polygon is verified to work on AWS CLI v2.2.9
 - an AWS Credentials profile set correctly
   See more [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)
 - [Node.js](https://nodejs.org/en/) should be installed version 8 or above